winmastta/windOSTweaks/README.md

 > [!WARNING]
 > This program can ONLY be used with windOS, as it was developed specifically for it.
-> Instead of windOS Tweaker on a standard Windows system, use FLUX.
+> Instead of windOS Tweaks on a standard Windows system, use FLUX.

 ### ⚙️ What's Inside?